Emerging chiral edge states from the confinement of a magnetic Weyl semimetal in Co$_3$Sn$_2$S$_2$: Single layer limit

 Two possible terminations exist for cleaved Co$_3$Sn$_2$S$_2$, one with a Sn termination and the other with a S termination.
 The Co atoms form a Kagome lattice, with the Sn atom in the center.
 Sandwiching the Kagome lattice of Co$_3$Sn between two S layers, a minimized thickness can be obtained for the S-terminated Co$_3$SnS$_2$ film, see Fig. 3(a).
 By further sandwiching the Co$_3$SnS$_2$ with neighboring Sn layers, the other minimum thickness can be obtained for the Sn-terminated Co$_3$Sn$_3$S$_2$ film.
-Via density functional theory (DFT) calculations ~\cite{kresse1996, perdew1996}, it is clear that the preferred magnetic structure is the same as that in the bulk with magnetic polarization along $z$, a basic requirement for observing the QAHE.
+To obtain the magnetic ground state, the total energies of magnetization along the (001), (100), (010), and (110) directions were compared for both the bulk state and the two possible structures for the monolayers via density functional theory (DFT) calculations ~\cite{kresse1996, perdew1996}.
+For the bulk state, the total energy in (001) phase is around 1.4 meV lower than that with magnetization oriented in the $x-y$ plane, which is consistent with the experimental measurements~\cite{Vaqueiro2009,Enk_2017,Wangqi2017}.
+Similarly, the two monolayer structures also preferred a magnetic structure with magnetization along the (001) direction, however the energy differences are only around 0.4 and 0.1 meV in Co$_3$Sn$_3$S$_2$ and Co$_3$SnS$_2$ films, respectively, much lower than in the bulk with $T_c \simeq 200K$.
+Owing to the 2D magnetic structure and the small anisotropic energy, the dipole-dipole iteraction might play an important role for the spin oriented in plane.
+However, the dipole-dipole interaction is around one order of magnitude weaker than the anisotropic energy, due to the small moment of the Co ions. see Fig. 4.
+Therefore, the magnetic are expected to along (001) direction.
+Based on the anisotropic energy, the magnetic order temperature for Co$_3$Sn$_3$S$_2$ and Co$_3$SnS$_2$ freestanding monolayers are around 5.0 and 1.0 K, respectively.
+The anisotropy can increase in the presence of a substrate, which in turn can increase the ordering temperature.

 Without SOC, the Co$_3$SnS$_2$ film shows a semi-metallic band structure.
 In contrast to the half-metallic state in the 3D bulk, both spin-up and spin-down channels appear close to the Fermi level in the Co$_3$SnS$_2$ films.
 Owing to the mirror planes of $M_x$ and $M_y$, both spin-up and spin-down channels form the linear band crossing around $E_F$, which exist on the high symmetry lines along $M-\Gamma$ and $\Gamma-K$, respectively, see Fig. 3(d).
 After SOC is considered, the SU(2) symmetry is broken, leading to gapping of the linear band crossings.